 Tessa’s Recipe Rundown

-Texture: Tender, juicy, moist, and meaty.
-Yum.
+Texture: Tender, juicy, and moist.

 Ease: The easiest way to prepare a Thanksgiving turkey.